-Mo Lebowitz (1932- ) may seem to lurk on the historical fringes of mainstream contemporary graphic design, but his keen wit and unerring eye for bold and dramatic typography ensure and validate his presence in the Graphic Design Archives.
-A typical Mo Lebowitz poster or broadside is always refreshing and often laden with visual puns, a sure attention-getter; this, after all, is the first rule of graphic design - at least in the world of advertising!
+Mo Lebowitz’s (1932–2017) work seemed to lurk on the historical fringes of mainstream contemporary graphic design, but his keen wit and unerring eye for bold and dramatic typography ensure and validate his presence in the Graphic Design Archives.
+A typical Mo Lebowitz poster or broadside is always refreshing and often laden with visual puns, a sure attention-getter; this, after all, is the first rule of graphic design—at least in the world of advertising!

-Mo Lebowitz has received numerous awards, served on many design juries, and is a frequent (and entertaining) guest speaker.
+Mo Lebowitz received numerous awards, served on many design juries, and was a frequent (and entertaining) guest speaker.
 In 2004, he presented the contents of his letterpress shop to the School of Visual Communication Design at Kent State University.
-An accomplished amateur mandolin player, he was recently featured in a Citibank commercial with his wife Loretta.
+An accomplished amateur mandolin player, he was featured in a Citibank commercial with his wife Loretta.
 A small collection of his wood type was given to RIT in 2017.

 "Mo Lebowitz & The Antique Press."
 Mikey Burton / graphic design, illustration and letterpress. http://www.mikeyburton.com/projects/mo-lebowitz-exhibit/.